Tai-YuWang/Tai-YuWang.github.io/journal/index.md

 In this journal, I will write about:

 - My coding journey
-- What I learn
+- What I learn about coding
+- My mistakes and success

-# Here is my journal entries
+# Here are my journal entries

 - [My Journey learning the terminal](terminal.md)